History of rugby union in the United States: Early U.S. rugby history: 1800s

 In 1872, rugby clubs were established in the San Francisco Bay Area, composed mainly of British expatriates.

+In 1875, Harvard athlete Nathaniel Curtis challenged Yale's captain, William Arnold to a rugby-style game.
+The two teams agreed to play under a set of rules called the "Concessionary Rules", which involved Harvard conceding something to Yale's soccer and Yale conceding a great deal to Harvard's rugby.
+The game featured a round ball instead of a rugby-style oblong ball, and caused Yale to drop association football in favor of rugby.

 In 1876, Yale, Harvard, Princeton, and Columbia formed the Intercollegiate Football Association, a competition based on the traditional rules of rugby union.
 Around the same time, the aforementioned British rugby players of San Francisco introduced rugby to the University of California, Berkeley.

 A persistent problem within rugby football would be the question of amateurism vs professionalism.
 American football would take the professional route, something much frowned upon by the leadership of the rugby fraternity at the time.
 This was leading to crises in the Old World too, where in 1895, the Northern Rugby Football Union (a rugby league body) split away in England.
 While rugby league failed to gain much headway in North America, the financial draw of professional American football proved too strong for some American rugby players.
 Rugby union would not become professional officially until the 1995.